-The three small tables all share an organic, fluid form which complement each other when furnishing a space.
+The three small tables all share an organic formal language that complements each other when furnishing a space.

 Each colour pair mixes well with the other five colour pairs, meaning that there are many possible colour combinations.